qir-alliance/qir-spec/specification/under_development/Compilation_And_Targeting.md

 - Each frontend tends to have its own naming conventions.
-Either we assume we can reasonably achieve alignment on naming conventions across all functions used, or we carve out naming conventions for a subset of names (qis and rt functions) to be able to give clear guideance for target packages.
+Either we assume we can reasonably achieve alignment on naming conventions across all functions used, or we carve out naming conventions for a subset of names (qis and rt functions) to be able to give clear guidance for target packages.
 - How much value is there in keeping front end specific names up to a certain stage, and only then switch naming conventions? -> avoids naming conflicts in general libraries and sources? -> also avoids that each front end needs to